morse-simulator/morse/doc/morse/user/advanced_tutorials/ros_nav_tutorial.rst

 To do so, we first need to add a laser scanner to our PR2 model.

-Edit ``scenario.py`` to add a SICK sensor, configured to approximate the PR2 Hokuyo laser scanners:
+Edit ``default.py`` to add a SICK sensor, configured to approximate the PR2 Hokuyo laser scanners:

 .. code-block:: python

     scan = Hokuyo()
     scan.translate(x=0.275, z=0.252)
-    james.append(scan)
+    robot.append(scan)
     scan.properties(Visible_arc = False)
     scan.properties(laser_range = 30.0)
     scan.properties(resolution = 1.0)